Skip to content

 You must perform all of the usual checks that prospective buyers will be undertaking while looking at your vehicle, i.e is the car clean?
 Are the electrics in full working order?
 You can find out more information on what to check over in our used car test drive tips.

-When advertising your vehicle, you must let potential buyers know that the car is an insurance write-off, if the MOT test is up and coming, it may pay to take the vehicle in for a service to give buyers extra peace of mind and persuade them towards a purchase.
+When advertising your vehicle, you must let potential buyers know that the car was written off by the insurance.
+If the MOT is coming up, it may pay to take the vehicle in for a service to give buyers extra peace of mind and persuade them towards a purchase.

-Selling an insurance write-off to a dealer or for scrap
+Selling a written-off car to a dealer, or for scrap

-Should you wish to scrap your car, in most cases your insurance provider will take care of proceedings, however, you can find a vehicle scrapyard yourself if you’d rather or your insurance provider doesn’t cover these arrangements.
+Should you wish to scrap your car, in most cases your insurance provider will take care of proceedings, however you can find a vehicle scrapyard yourself if you prefer, or if your insurance provider doesn’t cover these arrangements.

 As is the case in leaving your vehicle with an insurance provider, you’ll need to provide your full vehicle logbook or V5C document, keep the yellow ‘Sell, transfer or part-exchange’ section and report and remove any private number plates.